Blog Hero Image

 Category: Advice, Featured, Planning, Resources, Tips

-When you only have 30 minutes with a consultant, it’s important that you make the most of it.
-Here are four tips to help you get the most out of your meeting:
+As you have a limited amount of time together, it’s important that you make the most of it.
+Here are four tips to optimize your time and get the most out of your meeting:

-1. Come in Prepared: Do your research ahead of time and come prepared with questions.
+1. Prepare: Do your research ahead of time and come prepared with questions.

-3. Be honest about your budget: This will help the consultant understand what kind of services they can provide for you.
+3. Be honest about your timing and budget: This will help the consultant propose the services they think are best for you.

-You may also want to prepare some questions or topics that are important for you to cover.
-If this is your first meeting with the consultant, it’s also a good idea to bring any relevant documents or materials with you.
+Help the consultant help you.
+You may want to prepare questions or topics that are important for you to cover.
+If this is your first meeting with the consultant, it’s a good idea to have any relevant documents or materials readily accessible.
 For example, if you’re looking for guidance on how to set up a marketing plan, you might want to bring along data from other years.

-Come prepared with questions.
-Write down a list of questions or topics ahead of time so you don’t forget anything important.
-It’s also helpful to do some research on the consultant you’re meeting with beforehand.
-This way, you can ask more specific questions about their services.
-The consultant is there to answer all of your questions, but bringing planned questions and having your own background information gives them an idea of what you need and lets them guide the conversation accordingly.
+It’s also wise to do some research on the consultant beforehand; their Cansulta profile is a great place to start.
+This way, you can ask more specific questions about their experience and services.
+The consultant is there to answer all of your questions, but bringing planned questions or sharing background information gives them an idea of what you need and lets them guide the conversation accordingly.
+Better yet, message them in advance to provide as much context as possible about your organization, challenges, and even your questions so they can arrive with some background and you can save time and dive right into discussion!

-Finally, get prepared by relaxing!
+Finally, relax!
 Taking a few moments to relax can improve concentration and allow your brain to process new information more efficiently.

-These are the three things you want from your 30-minute meeting with a consultant:
+These are the three things you want to discover from your meeting with a consultant:

-1. You want to know if the consultant is knowledgable about your industry.
+1. You want to know if the consultant is knowledgeable about your industry.

-2. You want to get a sense of their personality and whether you’ll be able to work together.
+2. You want to get a sense of their personality and approach, and whether you’ll be able to work well together.

-3. And finally, you want to see if they have any good ideas that you can use for your business.
+3. And finally, you want to see if they have good ideas that can be applied to your business.

 If you’re in an industry where there’s a lot of competition, such as law or accounting, then having someone who’s familiar with your competitors is invaluable.
 Getting a sense of the consultant’s personality is also important because it will determine how easily they communicate with you.
 Finally, if the consultant has some good ideas to offer, then those will help improve your bottom line.

-It’s important to be honest about your budget when meeting with a consultant for the first time.
-This will help them understand what kind of services they can provide for you.
-If you’re not honest about your budget, the consultant may give you advice or develop a strategy that is out of your price range, which could lead to frustration on both ends.
+Being up front about expectations and resources will help consultants understand what kind of services they can provide for you.
+If you’re not honest about your needs, requirements, and any limitations, the consultant may give you advice or develop a strategy that is out of your price range or cannot be completed when needed, which could lead to frustration on both ends.

-For example, if you tell the consultant that you want all of their top-of-the-line services but don’t have an unlimited budget, they can’t provide a realistic timeline or estimate. .
-Disclosing a realistic budget will allow them to get started right away by recommending some cost-effective options or tailoring a custom package to suit your budget.
+For example, if you tell the consultant that you want all of their top-of-the-line services but don’t have an unlimited budget, they can’t provide a realistic timeline or estimate.
+Disclosing a realistic budget and deadlines will allow them to recommend the best cost-effective options or tailor a custom package to suit your needs.

 Build Relationships

 It’s important to remember that, first and foremost, you’re building a relationship together.
 This is not a transaction; it’s the beginning of what could be a long and fruitful partnership.
-So take a few minutes to get to know them and be sure to be yourself!
+So, take a few minutes to get to know them, and be yourself!

-If you have an idea for a project but don’t have a specific plan yet, ask about those things!
-They may have some thoughts or even some ideas of their own that can lead to fruitful discussions.
-Don’t forget that this meeting is also an opportunity for them to evaluate whether or not they want to work with you too.
-Listen well: It may seem obvious, but listening well is crucial to any successful working relationship.
+If you have an idea for a task or project but don’t have a specific plan yet, ask!
+The consultant should have years of experience facing similar situations and will likely have their own thoughts and recommendations to share.
+Don’t forget that this meeting is also an opportunity for them to evaluate whether or not they want to work with you, too.
+Listen well and take notes!
+It may seem obvious, but listening well is crucial to any successful working relationship!

-Next time you’re in a 30-minute introductory meeting with a consultant, remember these four tips to help you make the most of your time.
+Next time you have an Introductory meeting with a consultant, remember these four tips to help you make the most of your time.
 Keep in mind that an introductory meeting is just that – an introduction.
-It’s an opportunity for them to understand what you need help with and whether they can provide it.
+It’s an opportunity for the consultant to understand what you need help with and whether they can provide the support you need.
 Use that time wisely!

 New to Cansulta?